About Clay County

 Criminal Records

 Criminal records in Clay County include felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by various agencies, including the Clay County Sheriff's Office and the Tennessee Bureau of Investigation (TBI).
-Residents can request background checks through the TBI, which provides comprehensive criminal history reports.
+Residents can request background checks through the TBI, which provides full criminal history reports.
 The TBI also manages the state's sex offender registry, accessible to the public for safety and awareness.
+The criminal records system in Clay County is supports law enforcement, legal proceedings, and public safety initiatives.

 Arrest Records

-Arrest records in Clay County are maintained by the Clay County Sheriff's Office.
-These records document the details of arrests made within the county, including the date, location, charges, and personal information of the arrestee.
+Arrest records in Clay County are maintained by Clay County Sheriff's Office.
+These records document the details of arrests made within Clay County, including the date, location, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the sheriff's office directly.
-The Tennessee Public Records Act governs the accessibility of these records, ensuring transparency while protecting sensitive information.
+The Tennessee Public Records Act governs the accessibility of these records, for public access while protecting sensitive information.

 Jail & Inmate Records

-The Clay County Jail, located in Celina, is the primary detention facility for individuals arrested within the county.
+Clay County Jail, located in Celina, is the primary detention facility for people arrested within Clay County.
 The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
 Inmate information can be accessed through the sheriff's office, which provides details on charges, bond amounts, and court dates.
 Visitation rules are specific to the facility, typically requiring visitors to schedule appointments in advance and adhere to strict security protocols.

 Mugshots & Booking Photos